Skip to main content

 PDFs?
 Sort of.
 Google can index a PDF.
 But a PDF is missing the signals a real page has: headings, internal links, schema, alt text, freshness dates.

-So when a hungry diner types “truffle pasta near me”, your gorgeous PDF doesn't stand a chance against a competitor whose menu lives on a real page.
+So when a hungry diner types “truffle pasta near me”, a PDF menu is harder to surface than a competitor's menu that lives on a real page.

 Now picture the mobile PDF experience:

 Back in the day, I'd tell clients a PDF menu was fine because “it's what the designer sent”.
 Sometimes I was right.
 Most of the time I was wrong.
 Today, I look at the session length on a PDF menu page versus an HTML one.
-It's not close.
+The difference can be obvious.

 3. PDFs Can't Do The Work A Page Can